RoamGuru Roam Guru

 From Cemlyn, drive to St Cwyfan's Church—the famous "church in the sea" near Aberffraw.
 It's on a tiny tidal island, accessible on foot at low tide.
 Check tide tables before you go.
 The 12th-century church is extraordinarily atmospheric, surrounded by water, with seabirds nesting nearby.
 Spring flowers fill the churchyard.

-In the afternoon, head inland to Llyn Alaw, Anglesey's largest reservoir.
+Head inland to Llyn Alaw, Anglesey's largest reservoir.
 It's 160 hectares of water surrounded by farmland, and it's excellent for birdwatching.
 The circular path is 5 miles, flat and easy.
 You'll see wigeon, teal, pochard, tufted duck, great crested grebes.
 Spring migration brings various waders passing through.

 It's much quieter than the coast—a different kind of peace.
 Fishing permits are available if you want to try your luck.